 In December 2010, in connection with the license and collaboration agreement entered into with Servier, the Company executed a loan agreement with Servier (the "Servier Loan Agreement"), which provided for an advance of up to €15.0 million.
 The loan was fully funded in January 2011, with the proceeds converting to approximately \$19.5 million.
 The loan is secured by an interest in XOMA's intellectual property rights to all gevokizumab indications worldwide, excluding certain rights in the U.S. and Japan.
 Interest is calculated at a floating rate based on a Euro Inter-Bank Offered Rate ("EURIBOR") and subject to a cap.
 The interest rate is reset semi-annually in January and July of each year.
 The interest rate for the initial interest period was 3.22%.
 The interest rate has been reset to 3.83% for the six-month period from July 2011 through January 2012, 3.54% for the six-month period from January 2012 through July 2012, 2.80% for the six-month period from July 2012 through January 2013, and 2.33% for the six-month period from January 2013 through July 2013.
-Interest is payable semi-annually, however, the Servier Loan Agreement provides for a deferral of interest payments over a period specified in the agreement.
-During the deferral period, accrued interest will be added to the outstanding principal amount for the purpose of interest calculation for the next sixmonth interest period.
+Interest is payable semi-annually; however, the Servier Loan Agreement provides for a deferral of interest payments over a period specified in the agreement.
+During the deferral period, accrued interest will be added to the outstanding principal amount for the purpose of interest calculation for the next six-month interest period.
 On the repayment commencement date, all unpaid and accrued interest shall be paid to Servier and thereafter, all accrued and unpaid interest shall be due and payable at the end of each six-month period.
 The loan matures in 2016; however, after a specified period prior to final maturity, the loan is to be repaid (i) at Servier's option, by applying up to a significant percentage of any milestone or royalty payments owed by Servier under the Company's collaboration agreement and (ii) using a significant percentage of any upfront, milestone or royalty payments the Company receives from any third-party collaboration or development partner for rights to gevokizumab in the U.S. and/or Japan.
 In addition, the loan becomes immediately due and payable upon certain customary events of default.
-At March 31, 2013 and December 31, 2012, the outstanding principal balance under this loan was \$19.2 million and \$19.8 million, respectively, using the Euro to US Dollar exchange rates of 1.2816 and 1.3215, respectively.
-For the three months ended March 31, 2013 and 2012, the Company recorded an unrealized foreign exchange gain of \$0.6 million and an unrealized foreign exchange loss of \$0.6 million, respectively, related to the re-measurement of the loan.
+At June 30, 2013 and December 31, 2012, the outstanding principal balance under this loan was \$19.5 million and \$19.8 million, respectively, using the Euro to US Dollar exchange rates of 1.3007 and 1.3215, respectively.
+For the three and six months ended June 30, 2013, the Company recorded an unrealized foreign exchange loss of \$0.3 million and an unrealized foreign exchange gain of \$0.3 million, respectively, related to the re-measurement of the loan, compared to recorded unrealized gains of \$1.1 million and \$0.5 million, for the same periods in 2012.